Daegg27/Craigslist-Jr/README.md

 - `GET /posts` : Returns a list of all posts.
 If the user specifies a category_id in the query string, only return posts from that category.
 - `GET /posts/<int:post_id>` : Returns details about this specific post.
 - `POST /posts` : Creates a new post.
-The request body should specify the title and content of this post.
+The request body should specify the title and content of this post. ----DONE-----
 - `PUT /posts/<int:post_id>` : Updates a post.
-The request body should specify the new title and content of the post.
+The request body should specify the new title and content of the post. ----DONE----
-- `DELETE /posts/<int:post_id>` : Deletes a post.
+- `DELETE /posts/<int:post_id>` : Deletes a post. ----DONE-----